 This is my opinion of what blog commenting should be.
 It adds quality to the post.
 Other people benefit from what the commenter is saying.
 In most cases, they complement the post; they add useful ideas that the writer might have forgotten to add.
 They answer questions that the blogger has not had time to answer.
 They make the community a place where you can get value for your time.
 They proffer solutions to questions asked by fellow readers.
 They have no desire to spam or visit you just to get backlinks.
 Even if they want to get backlinks, at least they contribute their quota to making your blog valuable and then get rewarded with a few backlinks.

 Read this post by Harleena Singh and at least get an idea of what I mean by quality comments.
 The post has 113 comments as at the time of writing this post, and only 3 of those comments are without gravatar image.
 But they did not fall into the spam comment category because they were specific to the topic of discussion and their real names were used instead of keywords.
-The post is titled How to Take a Break From Blogging.
+The post is titled.
 You need to have a look at it.

 We have seen three main categories of blog commenting; and they fall into the following: